-The result from associated companies is generated by Euro-Center Holding SE of which ERV Nordic owns 33,33% of the share capital and by European Ass.
-Holding of which ERV Nordic owns 20,00% of the share capital.
-In 2020 the result of associated companies shows a loss of DKK 8.0m against a loss of DKK 2.0m in 2019.
-The reason for the development is the negative
+The result from associated companies is generated by 33,3% shareholding in ECH and 20% shareholding in EAH.
+ERV Nordic continuous to own 20% of the shares in EAH, but in June 2021 shares in ECH was sold to ERGO Reiseversicherung AG.
+In 2021, the result of associated companies shows a profit of DKK 0.4m against a loss of DKK 8.0m in 2020.
+The reason for the development is due to the sale of ECH and that the previous year's result was impacted by a negative result of ECH.

-2020 result of Euro-Center Holding SE.

-Income from investment properties amounts to DKK 3.5m against DKK 1.8m in 2019.
-A shift in tenants affected a one-time cost that decreased income in 2019.
+Income from investment properties amounts to DKK 3.7m against DKK 3.5m in 2020.
+The improvement is driven by a slight decrease in costs in 2021.

-Interest income etc. for the year amounts to DKK 5.4m compared to DKK 7.2m in 2019.
-As in 2019, our investment portfolio mainly consists of low-risk Danish and Swedish government bonds.
+Interest income etc. for the year amounts to DKK 3.8m compared to DKK 5.4m in 2020.
+As in 2020, our investment portfolio mainly consists of low-risk Danish and Swedish government bonds.

-ERV Nordic is relatively sensitive to the development of the prices of bonds, exchange rates etc. The company has had a net loss in connection with realised and unrealised gains & losses of bonds, bond-based unit trusts and exchange rates of a total of DKK 3.3m against a loss of DKK 9.2m in 2019.
+ERV Nordic is relatively sensitive to the development of the prices of bonds and exchange rates, etc. The company has had a net loss in connection with realised and unrealised gains & losses of bonds, bond-based unit trusts and exchange rates of a total of DKK 1.8m against a loss of DKK 3.3m in 2020.
 The improvement compared to last year is mainly due to less loss in connection with unrealised value writedown of bonds.

-Interest expenses amount to DKK 0.1m in 2020 compared to DKK 0.3m in 2019.
+Interest expenses amount to DKK 0.2m in 2021 compared to DKK 0.1m in 2020.

-Administrative expenses related to investments amounts to DKK 0.6m, which is same level as last year.
+Administrative expenses related to investments amounts to DKK 0.7m compared to DKK 0.6m in 2020.
 These expenses are primarily triggered by the services delivered by Munich Re (Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft) that is our appointed investment asset manager.

-Interest on insurance provisions amounts to DKK 1.0m compared to DKK 0.6m in 2019.
-The increase is due to increased interest rates.
+Interest on insurance provisions amounts to DKK 0.6m in 2021 compared to DKK 1.0m in 2020.
+The decrease is due to decreased interest rates.

-Other income amounts to DKK 8.3m compared to DKK 5.7m in 2019 and other expenses amount to DKK 5.2m compared DKK 4.6m in 2019.
-Other income and expenses mainly stem from a number of administration agreements where we deliver our renowned claims handling and assistance services to customers who prefer to self-cover their insurance risks.
+Other income amounts to DKK 7.3m in 2021 compared to DKK 8.3m in 2020 and other expenses amounts to DKK 5.2m in 2021 compared DKK 5.2m in 2020.
+Other income and expenses mainly stem from a number of administration agreements where we deliver our renowned claims handling and assistance services to customers that prefer to self-cover their insurance risks.